-The game is parameterized by an integer $n$, which we assume to be a power of~2, and a ``noise-parameter'' $\eta\in[0,1/2]$.
-Consider the group $\{0,1\}^n$ of all $n$-bit strings with `$\oplus$' denoting bitwise addition mod~2, and let $H$ be the subgroup containing the $n$ Hadamard codewords.
-This subgroup partitions $\{0,1\}^n$ into $2^n/n$ cosets of $n$ elements each.
-Alice receives a uniformly random coset $x$ as input, which we can think of as $u\oplus H$ for uniformly random $u\in\01^n$.
-Bob receives a coset $y$ obtained from Alice's by adding a string of low Hamming weight, namely $y=x\oplus z=u\oplus z\oplus H$, where each bit of $z\in\01^n$ is set to~1 with probability $\eta$, independently of the other bits.
-Notice that addition of $z$ gives a natural bijection between the two cosets, mapping each element of the first coset to a relatively nearby element of the second coset; namely, the distance between the two elements is the Hamming weight of~$z$, which is typically around $\eta n$.
+\begin{definition}[Khot-Vishnoi Game (KV$_n$)] The game is parametrized by an integer $n$, which we assume to be a power of~2, and a ``noise parameter'' $\eta\in[0,1/2]$.
+Consider the group $(\{0,1\}^n,\oplus)$ of $n$-bit strings together with bitwise addition mod~2, and let $H$ be the subgroup containing the $n$ Hadamard codewords.\footnote{For $a\in\bits^{\log n}$, the corresponding $n$-bit Hadamard codeword is defined as $h(a):=(a\cdot j)_{j\in\bits^{\log n}}$.} This subgroup partitions $\{0,1\}^n$ into $2^n/n$ cosets of $n$ elements each.
+Alice receives a uniformly random coset $x$ as input, which we can think of as $u\oplus H$ for uniformly random $u\in\bits^n$.
+Bob receives a coset $y$ obtained from Alice's by adding a string of low Hamming weight, namely $y=x\oplus z=u\oplus z\oplus H$, where each bit of $z\in\bits^n$ is set to~1 with probability $\eta$, independently of the other bits.
+Addition of $z$ gives a natural bijection between the two cosets, mapping each element of the first coset to a relatively nearby element of the second coset; namely, the distance between the two elements is the Hamming weight of~$z$, which is typically around $\eta n$.
 Each player is supposed to output one element from its coset, and their goal is for their elements to match under the bijection.
-In other words, Alice outputs an element $a \in x$, Bob outputs $b\in y$, and they win the game iff $a\oplus b=z$. \footnote{Note that the winning condition for this game is a ``randomized predicate'', as there are $n$ possible predicates (one for each $z$ in $x\oplus y$) corresponding to each pair of inputs $x,y$.
+In other words, Alice outputs an element $a \in x$, Bob outputs $b\in y$, and they win the game if and only if $a\oplus b=z$. \footnote{Note that the winning condition for this game is a ``randomized predicate,'' as there are $n$ possible ways to obtain the same $y$ from $x$, hence there are $n$ possible winning predicates (one for each $z\in x\oplus y$) corresponding to each pair of inputs $x,y$.